MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-setup-clients.md

 ## Set up a single agent

-1. Go to the [Desktop Tool (SPMT) page of the new SharePoint admin center](https://admin.microsoft.com/sharepoint?page=migrationTool&modern=true) and sign in with an account that has [admin permissions](/sharepoint/sharepoint-admin-role) for your organization.
+1. Go to the [Migration Manager page of the new SharePoint admin center](https://admin.microsoft.com/sharepoint?page=migrationTool&modern=true) and sign in with an account that has [admin permissions](/sharepoint/sharepoint-admin-role) for your organization.
 2. Select **Download agent setup file**.
 3. Click **Run**.
 4. Enter your SharePoint admin username and password.
 These are to the SharePoint environment where you will be migrating your content.
 Click **Next**.